 Hi, I'm Emily.

 I'm from Kent, England but have been lucky enough to have a family that finds themselves travelling all the time.
 When I was younger, we lived in Ireland, the Netherlands and Gabon, before eventually settling in the UK.
-This has all given me a taste for seeing the world and recently, this has increasingly taken the form of both seeing it, and trying to do something good for it too.
+This gave me a taste for seeing the world and recently, this has increasingly taken the form of both seeing it, and trying to do something good for it too.
 Check out the pages on South Korea, Honduras, South Africa and Sudan for more info on that.
 Uganda and Kenya coming soon!

 I love everything about travelling.
-I can even just about deal with the mosquito bites.
-And the ever-constant sunburn.
-Mostly.
+I can even just about deal with the mosquito bites and the ever-constant sunburn...

 I graduated from Queens' College at the University of Cambridge in 2013.

 I studied history, which you might think sounds very un-travel-esque.
 Why didn't you choose Geography, Politics or International Relations I hear you say?
-But, actually, I was able to work on a lot of modern international history during my time at Cambridge, which was fantastic.
+A good question!
+Luckily I was able to work on a lot of modern international history during my time at Cambridge, which was great fun and very interesting.

 Some of my favourite papers included: Africa from 1800 to the present day (including everything from post-colonial states and societies, to HIV/AIDS, poverty, famine and modern humanitarian and development work), British dealings with the Middle East in the 19th Century, and the relationship between islands in the Indian and Pacific Ocean Worlds during the 19th Century, focusing on everything from migration to trade developments and race relations.
 Oh, and the Tudors were alright too.